Soezdemir23/ipfs-e-commerce/README.md

 E-Commerce based on ipfs as a back-end.
 A WIP
 ------------------------------------
-How do I run it?
+## How do I run it?
-Install IPFS, Node
++ Install IPFS and Node
-Then clone the repository
++ Then clone the repository
-Then in your directory, open the terminal and `enter npm install` Then, `node app.js`
++ Then in your directory, open the terminal and `enter npm install`
++ Then, `node app.js` into your terminal
-Go to localhost:3000
++ Go to localhost:3000
-Enter any mailaddress and watch the terminal for the storage and retirieval of the value.
++ Enter any mailaddress and watch the terminal for the storage and retirieval of the value.

 --------------------------------------
 What's currently on my agenda: